trollcop/usbimager/README.md

 You can also compile for GTK+ by using `USE_LIBUI=yes make`.
 That'll use libui (included), which in turn relies on hell a lot of libraries (pthread, X11, wayland, gdk, harfbuzz, pango, cairo, freetype2 etc.) Also note that the GTK version cannot be installed with setgid bit, so that write access to disk devices cannot be guaranteed.
 The X11 version gains "disk" group membership on execution automatically.
 For GTK you'll have to add your user to that group manually or run USBImager via sudo, otherwise you'll get "permission denied" errors.
+Alternatively compile with `USE_LIBUI=yes USE_UDISKS2=yes make`.

 Hacking the Source
 ------------------